Maritime anti-corruption

 Maritime anti-corruption initiatives have emerged in the last decades as a response to the growing threat of transnational corruption in the maritime domain, specifically in the shipping industry which is responsible for around 90% of world trade.
 In the past, paying bribes at ports to pass through customs was perceived as normal behavior, but such activities resulting in higher operational costs lead to increasingly stricter national and international anti-corruption regulations being put in place.

 Initially, international conferences addressing the safety of life and prevention of collisions were the basis for anti-corruption regulation.
 In the second half of the 20th century, many organizations were formed, such as the International Association of Ports and Harbors, the Baltic and International Maritime Council (BIMCO), and the International Maritime Organization (IMO) - originally named Inter-Governmental Maritime Consultative Organization (IMCO) – which are still relevant actors in maritime industry governance today.

 Regulatory improvements in the industry included e.g., the Port State Control system, established in the early 1980s.
 The purpose of the system was to enforce regulation on ship operators who bypassed previous rules by “flagging out” to commercial registries.
 The Port State Control officers check vessels for compliance with international standards (ratified by the home state of the vessel).
 Serious transgressions can lead to fees, detainment of ships and in the worst case, the loss of the entire business.
 In time, the level of authority granted to Port State Control officers led to corruption spreading among them, officers frequently demanding bribe in exchange for a positive report.

 Two decades after the launch of the Port State Control System, in 2002, the IMO extended the ‘Safety of Life at Sea Convention of 1974 (SOLAS) with Chapter XI.2 (Special measures to enhance maritime security).
 Thus, the organization approved the ‘International Ship and Port Facility Security (ISPS) Code’, which increasingly helped to differentiate between maritime safety and security.
 The ISPS code also clearly outlines port security-related requirements and a list of recommendations to meet these for all shipping companies, port authorities and contracting governments.

 Beyond the IMO regulations, states also declared mandatory national initiatives in parallel, which bind vessels and cargos to further regulation when sailing through certain waters.
-The increasingly international nature of shipping and its regulations have led to private and public actors engaging in collective initiatives from the 2010's onwards, typically manifested through the Maritime Anti-Corruption Network.
+The increasingly international nature of shipping and its regulations have led to private and public actors engaging in collective initiatives from the 2010s onwards, typically manifested through the Maritime Anti-Corruption Network.